Global Health, MS

 The MSGH Practicum is the culminating experience for the MSGH program.
 Students should apply the competencies acquired throughout their MSGH training into a real world setting.
 This can include partner rotations abroad, collaborating with global projects virtually, or working on “glocal” (global/local) projects in a local community.
 Fieldwork is constructed so that students are not simply observers, but able to add value to our global partners work via the skills gained through the MSGH.
 All fieldwork experiences must be at least four weeks in duration excluding travel time.

-Students determined to complete the program as quickly as possible (regardless of financial aid status) are encouraged to register for their MSGH 580-DL Practicum Course at the earliest opportunity upon meeting prerequisite requirements, these can be taken concurrently with other courses in the program.
+Students determined to complete the program as quickly as possible (regardless of financial aid status) are encouraged to register for their MSGH 580-DL Practicum Course at the earliest opportunity upon meeting prerequisite requirements.
 Students relying on financial aid are encouraged to register after completion of ten of their curriculum courses.
+Please note that tuition is billed during the first term of the four quarter Practicum.
 Delay of registration for the practicum course until all other coursework is completed may extend the length of time needed to complete the degree.
 While students may want to fast track through the program, it is not recommended that coursework be taken at the same time as their field experience due to both time and wireless connectivity constraints.

 The MSGH practicum course spans four academic terms.
 Students may choose one of the two MSGH practicum courses offered within the academic year.
 If you enroll in the practicum course that begins in summer term, all travel and assignments must be completed two weeks before the end of the following spring term.
 If you enroll in the practicum course that begins in winter term, all travel and assignments must be completed two weeks before the end of the following fall term.
 Total effort from each term listed below is divided into week designations to model a standard ten-week course.
 These week designations may not reflect actual time commitment for completion of each part of the course.
 Please be mindful of the four-term timeframe of the MSGH practicum course.
 You will need to complete all course work and fieldwork within the four-term timeframe as described above.